 For students considering financial aid to attend college, Sullivan University, a business school, has the highest percentage of low-income students who qualify for Pell grants.
-For individualized attention, Transylvania University can brag about the lowest faculty to student ratio (1:11) and smallest size (less than 2,000 undergraduates), closely followed by Bellarmine University (1:12).
-Western Kentucky University, home of the Hilltoppers, has the highest faculty to student ratio 1:19, along with being one of the largest colleges.
-Its size is second only to the University of Kentucky, with over 21,000 undergraduates.
+For individualized attention, Transylvania University can brag about one of the lowest faculty to student ratios and smallest size, along with Bellarmine University.
+Western Kentucky University, home of the Hilltoppers, has a relatively high faculty to student ratio, which make sense given it's also one of the largest colleges.
+Its size is second only to the University of Kentucky, with over 20,000 undergraduates.

 Kentucky's top employment industries include car manufacturing, biotechnology, sports and recreation and transportation/logistics.